Priya Ranjan Dasmunsi: All India Football Federation

-Life
+Personal life and death

 Dasmunsi was married in 1994 to Mrs. Deepa Dasmunsi, a social worker from Kolkata.
 They have a young son, Priyadeep Dasmunshi.

 Dasmunsi suffered from numerous problems like diabetes and hypertension during his prime.
-He suffered a massive stroke and paralysis on 12 October 2008, leaving him in minimum conscious state.
+While attending Durga Puja celebrations at his ancestral residence at Kaliaganj, he suffered a massive stroke and paralysis on 12 October 2008, leaving him in minimum conscious state.
 He was admitted to the All India Institute of Medical Sciences (AIIMS) in New Delhi and was later shifted to Apollo Hospital in New Delhi.
 He remained on life support, and was diagnosed with a complete failure of the left ventricular system.
 In November 2009, Dasmunsi was temporarily moved to Düsseldorf, where he underwent stem cell therapy in an attempt to reverse some of the loss of brain functions caused by the stroke.

-Since Dasmunsi's hospitalization, his wife Deepa has to some extent taken over his political mantle; she was elected from Raiganj (Lok Sabha constituency) in 2009.
+Since Dasmunsi's hospitalization, his wife Deepa, to some extent had taken over his political mantle; she was elected from Raiganj (Lok Sabha constituency) in 2009.

 On 10 October 2011, the Indraprastha Apollo Hospital in Delhi advised his family to take him home and care for him there.

 After lingering for nine years in coma, Dasmunsi finally died on 20 November 2017, a week after his 72nd birthday.
-His dead body was taken to his ancestral home in Raiganj, West Bengal, and was cremated at the local crematorium.
+His dead body was taken to Kaliaganj and was cremated at the local crematorium.